SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 bulk actions menu doesn't appear in MS Edge (breakpoints not hit), but works in chrome confirmation buttons are labelled undefined

+* use titles from spreadsheet for imported content items
 * existing api returns LastUpdatedDate. to replicate that we'll have to update the graph sync code to store the contentitems lastmodified date into the graph probably need a part to surface the content modified date in the ui and sync it to the db
 * use JobProfileWebsiteUrl as uri